dan2811/distradmin-backend/README.md

 # Distractions Backend

 Strapi is used as the foundation for this project.
+The purpose of this project is to provide a unified backend for the two main distractions applications to use.
+The strapi UI is to be used by devs only for a small number of one-time tasks, giving us an extra layer of protection against malicuous/accidental data deletion.
+Admins should complete their daily work using the [admin console](https://github.com/dan2811/distradmin-frontend).

 ## 🚀 Socket.io Integration